mwilliamson/python-makefile/README.md

 ### test

-Runs all tests under the directory `tests`.
-This looks through all Python files, but all test functions must use nose's `@istest` decorator.
-In other words, the names of files and functions is irrelevant.
+Runs all tests under the directory `tests` using the command `nosetests tests`.

 Before running the tests or after updating the list of dependencies, you should run `make bootstrap`.